 - Oilheat is hot!
 Of all heating fuels, Oilheat has the hottest flame - for satisfying warmth, and rapid space and hot water heating.

 - Oilheat systems are super-efficient!
-Thanks to major advancements being made in Oilheat burner technology, some Oilheat systems now boast efficiency ratings of over 95%!
+Thanks to major advancements being made in Oilheat burner technology, some Oilheat systems now boast efficiency ratings of over 95 percent!
 Modern Oilheat equipment actually burns less fuel.
-The average annual fuel consumption in 1973 was 1,294 gallons; and now it is only 833 gallons - that's 35% less fuel.
+The average annual fuel consumption in 1973 was 1,294 gallons; and now it is only 833 gallons - that's 35 percent less fuel.

 In addition to all these benefits, Oilheat offers value-added full service - including payment options, service contracts, automatic delivery and 24-hour emergency service.
 Click here for more about Laurel Fuel Oil's services.